A bot tried to ruin Wordle by posting the next day’s answer. Twitter suspended the account.

 “Guess what.
 People don’t care about your mediocre linguistic escapades.
 To teach you a lesson, tomorrow’s word is,” the account appears to have written to at least one player, adding the word.

-Twitter said it suspended the account because it allegedly violated the platform’s rules about sending high-volume unsolicited replies to other users.
+Twitter said it suspended the account because it allegedly violated the platform’s rules about sending high-volume, unsolicited replies to other users.
 Accounts are not allowed “to disrupt others’ experience,” the company said Tuesday.

-A Twitter user who appeared to take responsibility for creating the account did not respond to an interview request.

 Wordle’s premise is simple: Players guess a five-letter word, with each letter filling a square.
 Those squares turn green, yellow or gray to indicate whether a letter is in the right space, in the word but in a different spot, or not in the word at all.
 Players have six tries to guess the right word, which is the same for everyone.